Tank locomotive: Tender-tank

 A tank locomotive may also haul a tender behind it.
 This was the common arrangement on the largest locomotives, as well as on narrow-gauge railways where the small size of the locomotive restricts the space available for fuel and water.
-These combined both fuel and water in a proportion (where coal was used) of 1 pound of coal for every 6 pounds of water..
+These combined both fuel and water in a proportion (where coal was used) of one unit mass of coal for every six of water..

 Where a tender was used with a narrow-gauge locomotive it usually carried only fuel, with water carried in the locomotive's tanks.
 The tender offered greater fuel capacity than a bunker on the locomotive and often the water capacity could be increased by converting redundant bunker space into a water tank.